 “If [your resume] is all academic, you need to focus on the projects,” says Fife.
 “Focus on the things that have some kind of measurable result.”

-Fife suggests adding school projects in which you collaborated with clients or local businesses to your resume.
+Fife suggests adding school projects on a resume in which you collaborated with clients or local businesses to your resume.

 “If you have an internship or two behind you, the internships obviously go first,” she adds.
 “After that, you want to put specific projects.”